makkafada/makkafada/README.md

 - 🌱 I’m currently focusing on software architecture
 - 💻 C# and dotnet lover
 - 🥅 2023 Goals: extend my developing skills in c# .net | learn and develop applications in MAUI and Blazor | contribute to OS projects
-- ⚡ Fun fact: I like anime-manga, animals, crypto and silence
+- ⚡ Fun fact: I like anime-manga, animals, bitcoin and silence

 ---